Research

 Job Market Paper

-Disagreement or Misunderstanding?
-A Field Experiment on Parent-Child Differences over School Choice with H. Vidinova
+Misperceived Preferences in Joint Decisions: Evidence from a Field Experiment on Parent-Child School Choice with H. Vidinova

 Freedom of Choice or Pay-off Maximization?
 An Experiment on Third-Party Restrictions in Public Good Games with M. Cersosimo